Games to Goals: Engaging Career Exploration for High School Students

 Nova character

-1. Cluttered & text-heavy dashboard
+1. Dashboard was cluttered & text-heavy

-3. Dashboard lacked immersive, game-like experience
+3. Dashboard lacked the immersive, game-like experience

 Final Designs